jcalixte/rnrps/article/article.md

 What exactly will our online game be able to do?

 The famous and popular Rock-Paper-Scissors will be played by two people who will join the game thanks to its id.
 Other users will also be able to participate and join as spectators.
-Afer each round, the app will update the game and at the end display the final score.
+After each round, the app will update the game and at the end display the final score.

 Here a quick demo of what a player will see.